- Adult social care

 Adult social care

-Adult social care is about supporting and assisting people who cannot manage alone due to severe illness, frailty, disability or vulnerability.
-It enables people to live as independently as possible in their own homes or with their family or friends.
+Adult social care is about supporting and assisting people assessed as needing social care support who cannot manage alone due to severe illness, frailty, disability or vulnerability.
+The aim is to support people to remain as independently as possible in their own homes or with their family or friends.